beamyyl/synfetch/README.md

 Required dependencies for Live mode (--live):
 `tput` and `stty`.

-Optional dependencies for GPU/CPU detection:
+Optional dependencies for better GPU/CPU detection:

 `pciutils` for most GPUs and CPUs.